JMillan13/Psychic-Game/README.md

 I'm going to make a game.
 Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:

-Guess what letter I'm thinking of
+Guess what letter I'm thinking of?

 Wins: (# of times the user has guessed the letter correctly)